peter279k/collections/README.md

 ## Introduction
 Collections is a simple and light-weight PHP collections class to help facilitate and ease the means of working with data arrays in an OOP oriented manner.

-## Installing Vulcan Collections
+## Installing Axiom Collections
-Collections requires PHP 7.0 or later.
+Axiom Collections requires PHP 7.0 or later.
 It is not tested against HHVM or older (supported) versions of PHP, but there is nothing in this package (other than PHPUnit) that should cause a failure.
 Keep in mind that support is not guaranteed in these situations.

 It is recommended that you install the package using Composer.

 ```
-$ composer require vulcan/collections
+$ composer require axiom/collections
 ```

 This package is compliant with [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md), [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md), and [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md).
 If you find any compliance oversights, please send a patch via pull request.